dkaufhold/cavy-cli/README.md

 * Expo is required (which is ok if you have a fresh, recent React Native project)
 * Requires [fork of main project](https://github.com/dkaufhold/cavy/)
+* The cavy command currently does not work.
+It runs from a server connection as stated under Installation or Usage

 ## What does it do?